 “It was very moving, I felt very connected to the message…”

-The project has received excellent press, TV and Radio coverage including The Guardian, BBC Northwest, The Washington Post, Nature.com and London Evening Standard.
-For full press coverage click here.
+The project received excellent press, TV and radio coverage including The Guardian, BBC Northwest, The Washington Post, Nature.com and London Evening Standard.

-‘Human Sensor’ is commissioned and produced by Invisible Dust in partnership with Manchester, European City of Science.
+‘Human Sensor’ was commissioned and produced by Invisible Dust in partnership with Manchester, European City of Science.
 It is supported by The Wellcome Trust’s Sustaining Excellence Award and Arts Council England.

 Also supported by Manchester Science Partnerships, Ocean Outdoor and Wayin.